mcaceresb/stata-gtools/README.md

 ### Troubleshooting

-If you are on OSX, you will have to compile the plugin yourself.
-Some work is being done on this front (see [issue 11](https://github.com/mcaceresb/stata-gtools/issues/11)), but the plugin is not yet available.

-Compiling on Linux or Windows should not give problems.
 I test the builds using Travis and Appveyor; if both builds are passing and you can't get them to compile, it is likely because you have not installed all the requisite dependencies.
 For Cygwin in particular, see `./src/plugin/gtools.h` for all the include statements and check if you have any missing libraries.

+Loading the plugin is a bit trickier.
+Historically, the plugin has failed on some windows systems and some legacy Linux systems.
+The Linux issue is largely due to versioning.
+That is, while the functions I use should be available on most systems, the package versions are too recent for some systems.
+If this happens please submit a bug report.

-Loading the plugin on Windows is a bit trickier.
-While I eventually got the plugin to work, it is possible for it to compile but fail to load.
-One likely reason for this is that Stata cannot find the SpookyHash library, `spookyhash.dll` (Stata does not look in the ado path by default, just the current directory and the system path).
+On Windows the issue is largely due to Stata not being able to find the SpookyHash library, `spookyhash.dll` (Stata does not look in the ado path by default, just the current directory and the system path).
 I keep a copy in `./lib/windows` but the user can also run

 ```
 gtools, dependencies